AECP-ETHZ/FARMIND/README.md

 Both of the those libraries **should** already be downloaded and included in the /lib/ directory.

-1. In Eclipse Open:
+1. In Eclipse Open `Window -> Preferences -> java -> Build Path -> User Libraries`
-	Window->Preferences->java->Build Path->User Libraries

-2. Select "New" and input the name of the library:
+2. Select `New...` and input the name of the library:
 	Either *jgrapht* or *commons-math3-3.6.1*

 3. After creating the library, link the new library with the jar files.